beyondmymemories/beyondmymemories.github.io/Tests/tests_README.txt

 test.html: Was used to test the save, load and idle mechanics for our project.

 testingScript.txt: Was used within the test chatLog.html to provide text for printouts.

+CharclconTest.html: Was used to test the character selection screen and icon.